mrchrisster/MiSTer_SAM/README.md

 Make sure you use a bios that auto launches the game.

 **- USB Storage**
 **/media/usb0 currently is not supported**.
-You can set the Game Path in the ini but it will cause mbc to fail loading the rom if the folder structure is different from `/media/fat/games`
+You can set the game path in the ini but it will cause mbc to fail loading the rom if the folder structure is different from `/media/fat/games`

 **- Can I use a CIFS mount for my games?**
 CIFS is supported.